Drivers

 Composite Drivers

-In Jumpstarter, drivers are are organized in a tree structure which allows for the development of hierarchical relationships between interfaces and their associated devices.
+In Jumpstarter, drivers are organized in a tree structure which allows for the representation of complex device trees that may be found in your environment.

 Here is an example of a driver tree with two custom composite drivers:

-MyDevice # Custom composite driver for the entire target device
+MyHarness # Custom composite driver for the entire target device harness

 ├─ TcpNetwork # TCP Network driver to tunnel port 8000